 The assumption of isotropic rock density statistics is quite unrealistic if only because it contradicts the obvious fact of geological stratification.
-This anisotropy has been noted and quantified for the magnetic susceptibility by Pilkington and Todoeschuck (1995), and-more extensively-for various different physical properties (including density) by Leary (1997, 2003) who compared the spectra of horizontal and vertical boreholes.
+This anisotropy has been noted and quantified for the magnetic susceptibility by Pilkington and Todoeschuck (1995), and - more extensively - for various different physical properties (including density) by Leary (1997, 2003) who compared the spectra of horizontal and vertical boreholes.
 These authors (and recently Tchiguirinskaia (2002) for hydraulic conductivity in both the vertical and horizontal) made the important point that the scaling is obeyed in both horizontal and vertical directions, but with different exponents in the different directions.
-In Lovejoy and Schertzer (2007), we review these and other scaling properties of intensive quantities such as rock density, magnetic susceptibility, etc.
+In Lovejoy and Schertzer (2007), we review these and other scaling properties of intensive quantities such as rock density, magnetic susceptibility etc.

-If the statistics in the horizontal and vertical directions are both scaling but different, then the overall system will be symmetric with respect to a scale change more general than isotropic reductions.
-The general formalism for handling scaling transformations is Generalized Scale Invariance (GSI; Schertzer and Lovejoy 1985a, 1985b).
-GSI shows that scale invariance is a (nonclassical) dynamical symmetry principle; as usual with symmetries, they are expected to hold in the absence of symmetry breaking mechanisms.
-A generic consequence of wide range GSI scaling is the existence of fractal structures with multifractal statistics; these features have now been reported in many areas of geophysics including the topography analyzed in Fig. 1 (Gagnon et al. 2003, 2006), and scaling has been proposed as a unifying paradigm for geodynamics (Schertzer and Lovejoy 1991; Lovejoy and Schertzer 1998).
+If the statistics in the horizontal and vertical directions are both scaling but different, then the overall system will be symmetric with respect to a scale change more not listed in the reference list.
+Please provide.

+AU: "Tchigirinskaya (2001)" has been changed to "Tchiguirinskaia (2002)" as per reference list.
+Is this ok?
+AU: "Lovejoy and general than isotropic reductions.
+The general formalism for handling scaling transformations is Generalized Scale Invariance (GSI; Schertzer and Lovejoy (1985)).
+GSI shows that scale invariance is a (nonclassical) dynamical symmetry principle; as usual with symmetries; they are expected to hold in the absence of symmetry breaking mechanisms.
+A generic consequence of wide range GSI scaling are the existence of fractal structures with multifractal statistics; these features have now been reported in many areas of geophysics (including the topography analyzed in Fig. 1, Gagnon et al. (2003, 2006) and scaling has been proposed as a unifying paradigm for geodynamics Schertzer and Lovejoy (1991), Lovejoy and Schertzer (1998).
 These papers also argued that the development of scaling models in geophysics has been held back because of the all too frequent reduction of scaling to the isotropic special case of self-similarity.